cpjobling/eg-247-textbook/_sources/fourier_series/2/exp_fs1.md

 $$b_k = j\left(C_k - C_{-k}\right)$$

-Thus we can easily go back to the Trigonetric Fourier series if we want to.
+Thus we can easily go back to the trigonometric Fourier series if we need to.

 +++ {"slideshow": {"slide_type": "slide"}}

-## Symmetry in Exponential Fourier Series
+## Symmetry in exponential Fourier series

-Since the coefficients of the Exponential Fourier Series are complex numbers, we can use symmetry to determine the form of the coefficients and thereby simplify the computation of series for wave forms that have symmetry.
+Since the coefficients of the exponential Fourier series are complex numbers, we can use symmetry to determine the form of the coefficients and thereby simplify the computation of series for wave forms that have symmetry.

 +++ {"slideshow": {"slide_type": "subslide"}}

 ### Even Functions

-For even functions, all coefficients $C_k$ are real.
+For even functions, all the coefficients $C_k$ are real.

 +++ {"slideshow": {"slide_type": "notes"}}